JonasProgrammer/docker-machine-driver-hetzner/README.md

 - `--hetzner-volumes`: Volume IDs or names which should be attached to the server
 - `--hetzner-networks`: Network IDs or names which should be attached to the server private network interface
 - `--hetzner-use-private-network`: Use private network
+- `--hetzner-firewalls`: Firewall IDs or names which should be applied on the server
 - `--hetzner-server-label`: `key=value` pairs of additional metadata to assign to the server.

 #### Existing SSH keys